What is BP Logix?

 There are several ways you can access the BP Logix Forms:

-- Students, faculty and staff can go direct to the BP Logix profile at https://uwrf.bplogix.net.
+• Students, faculty and staff can go directly to the BP Logix profile at https://uwrf.bplogix.net.
+Select Start a New Form (tab) to find a list of forms for each department.

-How are BP Logix forms different than our current web forms?
+How are BP Logix forms different than other web forms?

-Navigation in the BP Logix forms is similar to navigation in existing web forms including standard input fields (ie: text boxes, drop down lists, radio buttons, etc.) and standard input requirements (ie: optional vs. required).
+Navigation in the BP Logix forms is similar to navigation in other web forms including standard input fields (ie: text boxes, drop down lists, radio buttons, etc.) and standard input requirements (ie: optional vs. required).
 Some forms have advanced functionality such as pre-filled fields, arrays and conditional input rules.
-After the form is submitted, each form will have a timeline (workflow) and Knowledge View (report) attached.
-The forms are interactive and transparent for both the user and the process owner.
+After the form is submitted, each form will have a timeline (workflow) attached.
+The forms are interactive and transparent for both you and the process owner.
+Knowledge Views (reports) are available for many of the forms.

 How will I know that my form submission was successful?